chengongpp/go-optimization-guide/docs/02-networking/10k-connections.md

 }
 ```

-Each accepted connection is processed in its own goroutine in the sample above.
-Although this model is straightforward and leverages Go’s strengths, it’s only part of the solution.
-When scaling to 10K+ connections, the design must extend to handle resource limits and prevent runaway resource consumption.
+Each connection is assigned its own goroutine.
+That approach works fine at low concurrency and fits Go’s model well.
+But once you’re dealing with tens of thousands of connections, the design has to account for system limits.
+Goroutines are cheap—but not free.

-### Architectural Considerations and Resource Capping
+### Managing Concurrency at Scale

-Scaling isn’t just about accepting connections—it’s about managing them throughout their entire lifecycle.
-One common pitfall is allowing the uncontrolled creation of goroutines, which can lead to memory exhaustion or overwhelm the scheduler.
-Implementing controlled resource capping through a semaphore-like mechanism is essential.
+It’s not enough to just accept connections; you need to control what happens after.
+Unbounded goroutine creation leads to memory growth and increased scheduler load.
+To keep the system stable, concurrency must be capped—typically using a semaphore or similar construct to limit how many goroutines handle active work at any given time.

 For example, you might limit the number of simultaneous active connections before spinning up a new goroutine for each incoming connection.
 This strategy might involve a buffered channel acting as a semaphore: